Bangaon Uttar Assembly constituency: 2009

-1977-2009 Bongaon assembly seat

 In the 2009 bye-election caused by the election of sitting MLA, Saugata Roy to the Lok Sabha from Dum Dum, Gopal Seth of All India Trinamool Congress won the Bangaon seat.

 In the 2006 bye-election caused by the death of the sitting MLA, Bhupen Seth, Saugato Roy of Trinamool Congress defeated Pankaj Ghosh of CPI(M).

 In the 2006 state assembly elections, Bhupendranath Seth of Trinamool Congress won the Bongaon assembly seat defeating his nearest rival Pankaj Ghosh of CPI(M).
 Contests in most years were multi cornered but only winners and runners are being mentioned.
 Pankaj Ghosh of CPI(M) defeated Bhupendranath Seth, Independent and Congress respectively) in 2001 and 1996.
 Bhupendranath Seth of Congress defeated Ranajit Mitra of CPI(M) in 1991.
 Ranajit Mitra of CPI(M) defeated Bhupendranath Seth of Congress in 1987.
 Bhupendranath Seth of Congress defeated Ranajit Mitra of CPI(M) in 1982.
 Ranajit Mitra of CPI(M) defeated Bhupendranath Seth of Congress in 1977.